ChicoState/PantryPal/Documentation/README.md

 - [React-Native-Storage](https://github.com/sunnylqm/react-native-storage)

 #### 3.1.1.
 Installation
-In the project directory, you can run:
+In the root of the project directory, you can run:
 ```bash
 # using npm
 npm install react-native-storage